Home / Know Your Rights / Alabama

 Chance to be heard before fines under §35-20-11; fine-specific notice timelines governed by CC&Rs

 Under Ala.
-Code §35-20-11, the board may impose reasonable fines and suspend facility use rights, but homeowners must be given a chance to be heard.
-Specific notice timelines before fines are set by your governing documents.
-Note: §35-20 applies only to HOAs formed on or after January 1, 2016 — older HOAs may opt in but are not required to comply.
+Code §35-20-11, homeowners must be given a chance to be heard before a fine is imposed.
+Specific fine notice timelines are set by governing documents.
+IMPORTANT: For ASSESSMENTS AND LIENS, statutory notice is required separately: (1) written notice of assessment and lien by personal delivery or first-class mail; (2) certified mail notice at least 30 days before any statement of lien is recorded.
+For ELECTIONS, statutory notice under §35-20-9.
+NOTE: §35-20 applies only to HOAs formed on or after January 1, 2016.
+Pre-2016 HOAs may opt in but are not required to.

 ⚖️